labgrid-project/labgrid/doc/configuration.rst

 Arguments:
   - script (str): optional, key in :ref:`images <labgrid-device-config-images>` containing the script to execute for writing of the flashable device
-  - args (list): optional, list of arguments for flash script execution
+  - args (list of str): optional, list of arguments for flash script execution

 The FlashScriptDriver allows running arbitrary programs to flash a device.
 Some SoC or devices may require custom, one-off, or proprietary programs to